ecabanas/joaquin-webapp/README.md

-# Aisle Together - Shared Grocery List App
+# Joaquin - Shared List App

-Thisss is a Next.js application built with Firebase Studio that functions as a collaborative grocery list manager.
-It allows users to manage a shared shopping list, track purchase history, and analyze receipts using generative AI.
+This is a Next.js application built with Firebase Studio that functions as a collaborative list manager.
+It allows users to manage a shared list, track purchase history, and analyze receipts using generative AI.

 ## Tech Stack